Brockmerkwan/dev-notes/README.md

 ---

 ## 🩵 Philosophy
-> “Automate what you can, learn what you must, and document everything that keeps the fire burning.”
+> “Automate what you can, learn what you must, and document everything that keeps the fire burning.” – Brock Merkwan
-> — Brock Merkwan, 2025

----

-<p align="center"><sub>💾 README.LIVE v1.0 — maintained by your Automation Suite</sub></p>
+<p align="center"><sub>💾 README.LIVE v1.1 — maintained by your Automation Suite</sub></p>